An Itch in Time

 An Itch in Time is a 1943 Warner Bros.
 Merrie Melodies cartoon, directed by Bob Clampett.
-The short was released on December 4, 1943 and features Elmer Fudd, with a dog and cat that look similar to Willoughby and Claude Cat.
+The short was released on December 4, 1943 and features Elmer Fudd.

 A. Flea would make another appearance in 1947's A Horse Fly Fleas, directed by Robert McKimson, in which the "A" in the flea's name is revealed to stand for "Anthony".

 This short received a Blue Ribbon reissue on October 30, 1948.

 Plot

 Elmer Fudd is laughing while lounging in his easy chair and reading his comic book (which is later revealed to have Bugs Bunny and Porky Pig on its cover), his dog nearby, sleeping comfortably in front of the fireplace.
 All is peaceful until a flea comes bouncing by, dressed in a farmer's-type outfit with a big straw hat, and carrying a satchel inscribed "A. Flea".
 Pulling out his telescope and spotting the dog, he whistles and shouts in excitement before beginning to sing "Food Around the Corner", which becomes a recurring theme throughout the cartoon.
 Having awakened the dog by bouncing off his nose, the flea, hiding by the animal's ear, begins softly crooning so as to lull him back to sleep.
-This is successful, so the flea finds a suitable portion to begin eating.
+This is successful, so the flea finds a suitable portion to begin eating (not forgetting to detach the appropriate ration stamp).
 He takes a bite, which immediately jolts the dog awake, "Yipe!
 Agony, agony, agony!"
 He then begins scratching and biting, causing A. Flea to run, though he manages to make it so the dog bites himself.

 Elmer reacts, after the dog has leapt, whining, into his lap, by employing the use of flea powder.
 The flea is not fazed, he simply skates on the powder as if it is ice.
 Elmer threatens to give the dog a bath if he witnesses him scratching again, which the dog – thinking about how much he hates baths – promises not to do.
 A. Flea continues searching for and measuring out various selections of the dog's person; he makes use of pickaxes, jackhammers and even explosives while the dog tries to withstand the itching and the overall pain.
 At one point, he deliberately angers the cat in order to enjoy the claws scratching his back.
 An angry-looking Elmer catches them and they both retreat as if they have been scolded.